FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

   - Type: string[]
   - Description: IDs of the bands that were observed.

-### Measurement
+### Spectrum

-Contains one measurement done for the experiment.
-E.g. sample, unloaded sample and background.
+Contains one spectrum recorded or simulated for the experiment.

 - __id__
   - Type: Identifier